Trapezius and Yoga

 Yoga for Shoulder Pain

 The first useful yoga asana is called the Fish pose.
 Sit down on your mat with your legs extended in front of you.
-Lift your torso and place your hands' palms down underneath the small of your back.
+Lift your torso and place your palms down underneath the small of your back.
 While inhaling, arch your back, lift your chest towards the sky, and put the top of your head on your mat.

 The second pose to strengthen the trapezium is called the Locust.
-Lie on your stomach and let your arms lie next to your thighs with your palms on the floor.
+Lie on your stomach and let your arms lie beside your thighs with your palms on the floor.
 While inhaling, lift your chest, arms, and legs as high as you can from the floor while keeping them straight.
 When you exhale, lower your limbs and torso back to your mat.